 There have been reports of heart attack, stroke, irregular heartbeat, bleeding in the brain or lungs, high blood pressure, and sudden death in men who took sildenafil for erectile dysfunction.
 Most, but not all, of these people had heart problems before taking sildenafil.
 It is not known whether these events were caused by sildenafil, sexual activity, heart disease, or a combination of these and other causes.Talk to your doctor about the risks of taking sildenafil.

 Some patients experienced a sudden decrease or loss of hearing after they took sildenafil or other medications that are similar to sildenafil.
-The hearing loss usually involved only one ear and may not get better.
+The hearing loss usually involved only one ear and did not always improve when the medication was stopped.
 It is not known if the hearing loss was caused by the medication.
 If you experience a sudden loss of hearing, sometimes with ringing in the ears or dizziness, while you are taking sildenafil, call your doctor immediately.
 If you are taking sildenafil (Viagra) for erectile dysfunction, do not take any more doses of sildenafil (Viagra) or similar medications such as tadalafil (Cialis) or vardenafil (Levitra) until you talk to your doctor.
 If you are taking sildenafil (Revatio) for PAH, do not stop taking your medication until you talk to your doctor.